 In any crisis, LGBTIQ communities are often disproportionately affected due to pre-existing vulnerabilities.
 The same is true as the world battles the COVID-19 pandemic.

-OutRight anticipates that we will see a spike in demand on LGBTIQ organizations as LGBTIQ people experience increased food insecurity, unemployment, homelessness and domestic violence, but a decrease in resources as LGBTIQ organizations themselves struggle for financial survival.
+OutRight rightly anticipated that a spike in demand on LGBTIQ organizations would occur as LGBTIQ people experience increased food insecurity, unemployment, homelessness and domestic violence, but a decrease in resources as LGBTIQ organizations themselves struggle for financial survival.

-See below the work OutRight is doing to support LGBTIQ communities around the world at this time.
+See below the work OutRight has been doing to support LGBTIQ communities around the world at this time.

 New Report Documents Amplified Impact of

 OutRight Action International released a pioneering report, “Vulnerability Amplified: The Impact of the COVID-19 Pandemic on LGBTIQ people”, documenting effects of the pandemic on LGBTIQ people.
 While the COVID-19 pandemic leaves no country and no individual unaffected, drawing on almost 60 rapid research interviews conducted with LGBTIQ people in all regions of the world during the early stages of the pandemic, the report overwhelmingly shows that the challenges faced by LGBTIQ people as a result of the virus and surrounding containment measures are specific and amplified compared to the broader population.

 OutRight launched a COVID-19 Global LGBTIQ Emergency Fund to offer emergency financial resources to LGBTIQ organizations around the world who are serving people impacted by COVID-19, and support OutRight’s work to document and respond to the impacts of the crisis on LGBTIQ communities.
 Read more about the fund, including how to donate, here.